raspi/BuildingNAS/README.md

 * Change PSU(s)
 * Update BIOS
 * Update HW firmware
-* Change 3-4 year old hard drives to new ones
+* Change 3-4+ year old hard drives to new ones
+* Change UPS battery

 # Why ECC memory?
 Your data needs to be written only once to storage as broken and then it will be broken forever.
 ECC memory protects against this type of corruption.